Rate And Term Refinance Explained

 Rate-And-Term Refinance Vs. Cash-Out Refinance

 Changing your interest rate or loan term aren’t the only reasons you might choose to refinance.
 If you’d prefer, you can also use a cash-out refinance to convert your home equity into money instead.

 Under the terms of a cash-out refinance, you effectively agree to accept a higher principal loan balance but remove equity and pocket the difference in cash.
-A cash-out refinancing basically allows you to take money that you’ve built up in equity or in an increase in the home’s value and put it back in your hand for repairs, home improvements, unpaid credit cards or any other pressing financial needs.
+A cash-out refinance basically allows you to take out the money that you’ve built up in equity or in an increase in your home’s value.
+You can then use this money for repairs, home improvements, unpaid credit cards or any other pressing financial needs.

 Whether you choose a rate-and-term or cash-out refinance, you’ll wind up paying off your old mortgage and taking on a new loan with different terms.
 Both provide opportunities to switch to a new lender and change your interest rate or loan term.

 The Bottom Line: Is A Rate-And-Term Option Right For You?

 Ultimately, it depends on which type of refinance option makes the most sense for you: a rate-and-term refinance or a cash-out refinance.
 That’s a question that largely depends on your individual needs and situation.

 If you’re simply looking to secure a lower interest rate, shorter term or smaller monthly payment, a rate-and-term refinance may make the most sense for your household.
 If you’re looking for a quick way to get cash back in hand, consolidate debt or pay for a major expense, a cash-out refinance may instead be the best choice for you.